 Recruits need to continuously elevate their game on the field and in the classroom.
 College coaches quickly recognize this drive and intensity within recruits and know it’s a crucial trait to succeed at the next level.
+Get help with english homework.

 We spoke with Ryan Wellner of the Naval Academy about how recruits can stand out from the crowded recruiting landscape.
 Coach Wellner is in his third season at the Naval Academy where he works closely with Navy’s defense and also the faceoff unit.
 Last spring, the Midshipmen finished No. 2 in the country in caused turnovers, averaging 10 per game thanks to a strong defensive unit.